Linear independence of rationally slice knots: Introduction

 \begin{remark} The odd cabling parameter in Theorem \ref{thm:main} is essential for the proof, as it guarantees a certain asymmetry in the almost local equivalence class; an even cabling parameter, i.e., the $(2n, -1)$-cable for the figure-eight knot, yields a trivial almost local equivalence class. \end{remark}

-We also remark that it was previously known that any non-trivial linear combination of $K_n$ is not ribbon (in fact not homotopy ribbon), which is implicit in~\cite[Theorem 1.2]{Kim-Wu:2018-1} where they use Miyazaki's result~\cite[Theorem 8.5.1 and 8.6]{Miyazaki:1994-1} to show that any non-trivial linear combination of $(2n,1)$-cable of the figure-eight knot is not ribbon.
+We also remark that it was previously known that any non-trivial linear combination of $K_n$ is not ribbon (in fact not homotopy ribbon), which is implicit in~\cite[Theorem 1.2]{Kim-Wu:2018-1} where they use Miyazaki's result~\cite[Theorem 8.5.1 and 8.6]{Miyazaki:1994-1} to show that any non-trivial linear combination of $(2n,1)$-cables of the figure-eight knot is not ribbon.

 Many interesting questions remain open regarding $4$-dimensional properties of rationally slice knots.
 The reason for this is that many concordance invariants vanish for them.
-If $K$ is rationally slice, then both $\pm 1$ surgeries on $K$ bound rational homology balls.
+If $K$ is rationally slice, then it admits a concordance, lying in some rational homology $S^{3}\times I$, from $K$ to the unknot $U$.
+After performing a $\pm 1$ surgery along the concordance, we see that $S^{3}_{\pm 1}(K)$ is rational homology cobordant to $S^{3}_{\pm 1}(U)\cong S^3$; so if $K$ is rationally slice, then both $\pm 1$ surgeries on $K$ bound rational homology balls.
 Hence the $\tau$-invariant~\cite{Ozsvath-Szabo:2003-1}, $\varepsilon$-invariant~\cite{Hom:2014-1}, $\Upsilon$-invariant~\cite{Ozsvath-Stipsicz-Szabo:2017-1}, $\Upsilon^2$-invariant~\cite{Kim-Livingston:2018-1}, $\nu^+$-invariant~\cite{Hom-Wu:2016-1}, and $\varphi_j$-invariants~\cite{DHSTmore} all vanish for $K$ and its mirror.
 (On the other hand, it is not known if $s$-invariant~\cite{Rasmussen:2010-1}, $s_n$-invariant~\cite{Wu:2009-1,Lobb:2009-1,Lobb:2012-1}, $\gimel$-invariant~\cite{Lewark-Lobb:2019-1}, or $s^\#$-invariant~\cite{Kronheimer-Mrowka:2013-1} vanish for rationally slice knots.)
 As mentioned earlier, $K$ has vanishing Levine-Tristram~\cite{Levine:1969-1,Tristram:1969-1} signature function and represents a finite order element in the algebraic concordance group.

 Regardless, we show that there exist rationally slice knots with arbitrarily large concordance unknotting number.
 We show this by using the \emph{$\iota_K$-connected knot Floer homology}, which is an analogue of the connected Heegaard Floer homology of \cite{HHL}, and a lower bound on the unknotting number from~\cite[Theorem 1.1]{AlishahiEftekharyunknotting} (see also \cite{Zemke-funct}).
 Recall that the \emph{concordance unknotting number} of a knot $K$, denoted by $u_c(K)$, is defined to be